simplesheet/simplesheet.github.io/docs/tools/pull-asset-prices/instructions.md

 To use the price variable in another spreadsheet, use the IMPORTRANGE formula.

 The first argument of the formula must be the spreadsheet URL where the **Pull Asset Prices** tool is installed.
-Copy everything in the URL before the `?`
+Copy everything in the URL before the `?` (the question mark).

 ![Instructions Step 5]({{ site.baseurl }}/assets/images/pull-asset-prices/instructions/step-5.gif)